AD-Decode/wind/README.md

 # wind
-absolute winding number for spatial navigation
+absolute winding number for spatial navigation discriminates with genetic risk for AD